-- 1. Confirm SASD enters into a federally compliant agreement for design services of the septic sewer conversion of the Hood and Franklin disadvantaged communities.

-- 2. Review periodic payment requests received from SASD for compliance with federal requirements before processing payment 100% of the time.

-Special Purpose Government Grants

-Project Number: D5-2

-Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government

-Impacted Community: General Public

-Funding Amount: \$825,000

-Project Status: In Progress

-This project will allocate funding for emergency services-related grants for volunteer fire districts located in District 5.
+This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
+Performance Indicators and Outcomes: - 1.
+Confirm SASD enters into a federally compliant agreement for design services of the septic sewer conversion of the Hood and Franklin disadvantaged communities. - 2.
+Review periodic payment requests received from SASD for compliance with federal requirements before processing payment 100% of the time.
+Special Purpose Government Projects and Grants Project Number: D5-2 Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government Impacted Community: General Public Funding Amount: \$825,000 Project Status: In Progress This project will allocate funding for emergency services-related projects and grants for special purpose districts located in District 5.
 SLFRF allows for expenditures related to emergency medical response expenses and many of the volunteer fire districts located in District 5 lack the financial resources to provide a level of service on par with incorporated cities within the County.
-These volunteer fire districts serve as a critical resource for the community and operate with limited resources, which have been further strained during the Pandemic and State of Emergency declared by Governor Newsome from March 4, 2020, through February 28, 2023.
-Additionally, these fire districts have not directly received other sources of recovery-related funding, and many of the constituents served by the districts have been impacted or disproportionately impacted by the Pandemic.
+Additionally, many of the constituents served by the districts have been impacted or disproportionately impacted by the pandemic.
+These special purpose districts serve as a critical resource for the community and operate with limited resources, which have been further strained during the Pandemic and State of Emergency declared by Governor Newsome from March 4, 2020, through February 28, 2023.
+Additionally, these special purpose districts have not directly received other sources of recovery-related funding.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Provide grants to volunteer fire districts located in District 5.
+Performance Indicators and Outcomes: 1.
+Award grants and projects to seven special purpose districts located in District 5.

-Park District Grants
+Park District Awards

 Project Number: D5-3

 Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government

 Impacted Community: General Public

-Funding Amount: \$711,000
+Funding Amount: \$411,000

 Project Status: In Progress

-This project will allocate funding to dependent and independent park districts located within District 5 for ARPA eligible expenditures.
+This project will allocate funding to dependent and independent special purpose park districts located within District 5 for ARPA eligible expenditures.
 Parks serve as a vital resource for the community, many of which are located within impacted and disproportionately impacted communities, and demand for parks and their role in promoting opportunities for safe social interaction and physical and mental relief further increased during the Pandemic.
 Additionally, many special districts, such as park districts did not receive other sources of recovery-related funding.
-The following entities have been identified to receive funding: Cordova Recreation and Park District; Southgate Recreation and Park District; Herald CSA; Wilton CSA; and Delta CSA.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Provide grants to dependent and independent park districts located within District 5.
+Performance Indicators and Outcomes: 1.
+Award grants and projects to two dependent and independent special purpose park districts located within District 5.

 Community Support Organizations

 Project Number: D5-4

 Expenditure Category: 2-Negative Economic Impacts/2.34-Assistance to Impacted Non-profit

 Organizations

 Impacted Community: Non-profit Organizations

-Funding Amount: \$1,125,000
+Funding Amount: \$633,000

 Project Status: In Progress

-The purpose of this project is to award grants to 501(c)(3) non-profit organizations that provide services to single mothers, homeless, and unemployed individuals within the Board of Supervisors District 5 in the County of Sacramento.
-The Pandemic has further increased financial challenges and demand for services provided by non-profit organizations, and this allocation will provide financial assistance to allow them to continue to serve some of the most vulnerable populations in the community.
-The following non-profits have been identified to participate in the grant project: Chicks in Crisis; South County Services; Women's Empowerment; Saint John's Program for real Change; My Sister's House; Wildlife Care Association; and Boy Scouts Golden Empire Council.
+The purpose of this project is to award grants or subrecipient agreements to seven 501(c)(3) non-profit organizations that provide services to single mothers, homeless, and unemployed individuals within the Board of Supervisors District 5 in the County of Sacramento.
+The Pandemic has further increased financial challenges and demand for services provided by non-profit organizations, and this allocation will allow selected non-profit organizations to continue to serve some of the most vulnerable populations in the community.

 Use of Evidence: